crystallabs/crysterm/USAGE.md

 There is also a `checked` slot, which is not a `WidgetState` but a parallel condition:
 `Widget#style_checked?` decides whether it applies (on buttons, `checkable? && checked?`).
-There is no `pressed` slot — a terminal has no held-down state, and `Event::Clicked` reports the full activation.
+A held-down button has no slot of its own either: while the mouse is held on an `AbstractButton` (or during the brief keyboard-activation flash) the button reports `down?` and takes the `selected` state, so the pressed look is the `selected` slot — CSS's `:pressed`/`:active`. `Event::Clicked` still reports the full activation.

 The per-state styles are held in a `Styles` container on the widget (`styles : Styles`).
 The active `style` is chosen from this container based on